uwcartlab/webmapping/Chapter5/readme.md

 ###### Figure 2.2: Script from the _Using GeoJSON with Leaflet_ tutorial to add the feature to the map

-While the `geojsonFeature` variable is hard coded in the _Using GeoJSON with Leaflet_ tutorial, we can instead load our _MegaCities.geojson_ data dynamically using what we learned about AJAX last week!
+While the `geojsonFeature` variable is hard coded in the _Using GeoJSON with Leaflet_ tutorial, we can instead load our _MegaCities.geojson_ data dynamically using what we learned about AJAX last chapter!
 Example 2.2 loads _MegaCities.geojson_ once the Leaflet `map` is ready using `jQuery.ajax()`.

 ###### Example 2.2: Loading _MegaCities.geojson_ data with AJAX and adding it to a Leaflet map in _adaptedTutorial.js_